mrwrongwrongwrong/Heuristic-Problem-Solving/problem1_card-nim/README.md

+My code is located under the root clients/python/my_solutions.py and other py files under the same root.

+The following is the original content from the architecture team who holds the first game for the class:

 # Card Nim

 This contains a server using basic sockets and a series of simple clients to play card nim